clusterBMA: Bayesian model averaging for clustering: Discussion

+While in the current work we have compared \textit{clusterBMA}'s performance against four ensemble clustering methods implemented in the \textit{diceR} package, there are many other ensemble clustering methods against which our method could be compared \citep{golalipour2021clustering}.
+However, \textit{clusterBMA} performed well across a variety simulated data scenarios relative to other methods, and to our knowledge the unique benefits and features of our method described in this paper are not available in any other ensemble clustering methods.\\~\

 This framework could be extended in future to be more `fully Bayesian', accommodating results from Bayesian clustering algorithms as inputs, and enabling more complete characterisation of uncertainty in probability distributions for cluster allocation probabilities.
 As one approach, this could be accomplished by using the existing pipeline with draws from Markov Chain Monte Carlo sampling for results of Bayesian clustering models.
 This could potentially accommodate inputs from both frequentist and Bayesian clustering algorithms as inputs, by matching MCMC samples with an appropriate number of replicates of results from frequentist clustering algorithms.
-This extension could enable more complete characterisation of the model-based uncertainty relating to the probability distributions for probabilities of final allocations. \\~\
+This extension could enable more complete characterisation of the model-based uncertainty relating to the probability distributions for probabilities of final allocations.
+Another avenue that could be explored for approximating the marginal likelihood for clustering models could consider the equivalence between the marginal likelihood and exhaustive leave-$p$-out cross validation, investigating the validity of this approach in the clustering setting and for methods without likelihood terms \citep{fong2020marginal}.
+Future work could also explore the performance and utility of different CIVIs in clustering scenarios with different data characteristics and analytic objectives.\\~\

-This method is implemented in an accompanying R package, \textit{clusterBMA}.\citep{clusterBMA_pkg} It offers an intuitive, flexible and practical framework for analysts to combine inferences across multiple algorithms with quantified model-based uncertainty.
-Future development in this space could enable additional functionality such as accommodating input from Bayesian clustering algorithms, incorporating informative prior information, and exploring the utility of alternative internal validation metrics for the approximation of posterior model probability.\\~\
+This method is implemented in an accompanying R package, \textit{clusterBMA} \citep{clusterBMA_pkg}.
+It offers an intuitive, flexible and practical framework for analysts to combine inferences across multiple clustering algorithms with quantified model-based uncertainty.
+Future development in this space could enable additional functionality such as accommodating sampling-based input from Bayesian clustering algorithms, incorporating informative prior information, and exploring the utility of alternative internal validation metrics for the approximation of posterior model probability.\\~\